errorgorn/errorgorn.github.io/_posts/2024-04-13-Some-Greedy-Problems.md

+---
+description - Problemset for a Lecture given in May 2022 tags - Misc
+---

 ## Some Greedy Problems

-This problem set was create back in May of 2022 for a lecture on Greedy problems.
+This problem set was created back in May of 2022 for a lecture on Greedy problems.
 I went super overboard with difficulty.
 Posting here for fun.

 ### Easy Problems